Process

 The first few generations of an AI writing assistant were little more than spellcheckers.
 Most AI writing assistants will now help with grammar, clarity, and fluency, and a few will go even further and help users ideate and write original content based on short, directive inputs.
 Yes, your AI writing assistant can be producing high-quality, original, fact-based content.
 This means less time spent scratching heads staring at an empty blog post, and more time coming up with creative projects and campaigns.

-Look for tools that come with custom template creation.
+Look for tools that come with custom app creation.
 You can fine-tune these models to best represent your brand’s voice and make models that fit the kind of content you want to create.

-Some tools include pre-made templates, which can help users see what’s possible and get started quickly.
+Some tools include pre-made apps, which can help users see what’s possible and get started quickly.

-Sarah Mohs, Senior Content Architect at Intuit, uses custom templates from Writer to supplement their content team’s process.
+Sarah Mohs, Senior Content Architect at Intuit, uses custom apps from Writer to supplement their content team’s process.

 “I think using AI to help augment the writing process, not overtake it, is something that our teams understand.
 I think content designers have all experienced that anxiety that occurs on a blank page, and so many content designers are being asked to create content faster and are given remarkably little time to brainstorm and let things marinate and edit and go away and come back.”